Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher Education Planning: Methodology

 \subsubsection{Persistence}

 The persistence benchmark projected the last observed value forward across all forecast horizons by repeating the most recently observed level over the entire forecast window \citep{MakridakisHibon2000}.
-Despite its simplicity, persistence was often competitive in short samples and served as a conservative lower bound for acceptable performance.
+Despite its simplicity, persistence was competitive in short samples and served as a conservative lower bound for acceptable performance.
 Evidence from large-scale forecasting competitions has shown that simple benchmarks can rival more complex methods, especially in the presence of structural change and limited data \citep{MAKRIDAKIS202054}.
-Persistence is particularly appropriate for series that are well approximated by a random walk, for which the optimal multi-step predictor equals the most recent observation and more elaborate techniques cannot systematically outperform the na\"ive forecast \citep{Hamilton1994}.
+Persistence is appropriate for series that are well approximated by a random walk, and more elaborate techniques cannot systematically outperform the na\"ive forecast \citep{Hamilton1994}.
 Recent applications have also documented the practicality of persistence-style baselines in operational settings \citep{SBRANA2023114103}.
 Consequently, persistence provided a realistic baseline for assessing whether more complex models delivered genuine predictive value.

 Given a series \(\{y_t\}_{t=1}^{T}\) and forecast horizon \(H\), the persistence (na\"ive) forecast carried the last observed level forward, as defined in Equation~\ref{eq:persistence}: